nikhilraojl/op/README.md

             |- project
             |- project
 ```
-Only projects are in the layout are detected by this program.

-Check projects present
+To list all the projects
 ```
 op [--list|-l]
 ```

-If can also directly open the project or print full path using `--print` or `-p` flag
+To directly open the project in nvim
 ```
-op [project_name] <--print|-p>
+op [project_name]
 ```
-The output of `--print` or `-p` can be used to pipe in a shell.
-To change directory to a project
+or print full path of the project using `--print` or `-p` flag.
+The output of `--print` or `-p` can be used to pipe in a shell
 ```
 op test_proj -p | cd
 ```